NM2/smartie-doc/index.md

 ![add-monitor-details](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/add-performance-monitor.png)

 Clicking on the cancel button aborts the operation, thus no chart is added to the dashboard.

-Clicking on the add button appends a new performance monitor to the dashboard: an example of dashboard monitor is shown in the following image.
+Clicking on the add button appends a new performance monitor to the dashboard.

 ![monitor-example](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/performance-monitor.png)